 On a positive note, nearly a third of the women whose relationships were being affected by the economy say they are more committed to making their relationship work.
 They also reported that with less disposable income, they have learned to appreciate time at home together.

-4 Ways to Recession-proof Your Relationship
+4 Ways to Strengthen Your Relationship in Hard Economic Times

 • Focus on solutions, not problems.
 You can get a bad case of tunnel vision by obsessing about what's wrong.
 Try to find at least three solutions for any problem you're facing.
 It broadens your perspective and makes you feel more positive and proactive, which will have ripple effects in your relationship.